MikaylaFischler/cc-mek-scada/README.md

-# cc-mek-reactor-controller
+# cc-mek-scada
-Configurable ComputerCraft multi-reactor control for Mekanism with a GUI, automatic safety features, waste processing control, and more!
+Configurable ComputerCraft SCADA system for multi-reactor control of Mekanism fission reactors with a GUI, automatic safety features, waste processing control, and more!